ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/smuggler/what-is-smuggler.java.markdown

 By default, the `IDocumentStore.smuggler` works on the default document store database from the `IDocumentStore.database` property.

-In order to switch it to a different database use the `.ForDatabase` method.
+In order to switch it to a different database use the `.forDatabase` method.

 {CODE:java for_database@ClientApi\Smuggler\WhatIsSmuggler.java /}